21NTC Community Input FAQs

 Nope!
-We encourage anyone with an interest in the Nonprofit Technology Conference content to create a free NTEN account and favorite the proposals that they would most like to see become sessions at the NTC.
+We encourage anyone interested in the Nonprofit Technology Conference content to create a free NTEN account and favorite the proposals they would most like to see become sessions at the NTC.

 Yes.
-This allows us to ensure individuals can only favorite any given proposal once, but you can change your favorites throughout the community input period and can favorite as many as you like.
-Anyone can create a login, no membership required.
+This allows us to ensure individuals can only favorite any given proposal once.
+Still, you can change your favorites throughout the community input period and can favorite as many as you like.
+Anyone can create an account.
+No membership is required.

 Can I change my favorites?